composer/composer/doc/04-schema.md

 Optional, but it is highly recommended to supply this.
 More identifiers are listed at the [SPDX Open Source License Registry](http://www.spdx.org/licenses/).

+For closed-source software, you may use `"proprietary"` as the license identifier.

 An Example:

     {